 For information about a PREA safe environment at Park Street, please click here.

-The Transition House (T House) is a residential home for 16-22-year-old males who have been in long-term residential programming and are continuing treatment in a less restrictive, transitional setting.
+The Transition House (T House) is a residential home for cisgender males and transgender females ages 16-22 who have been in long-term residential programming and are continuing treatment in a less restrictive, transitional setting.
 The program helps youth with complex behavioral, mental health, and substance use needs by offering individual and family therapy, vocational/educational support, and service coordination for each resident.

-The T House contracts with the Department for Children and Families (DCF) which refers youth to the program.
+The T House works with the Department for Children and Families (DCF) and the Department of Mental Health (DMH) which refers youth to the program.

 For information about a PREA safe environment at Transition House, please click here.